helenmand/NoSQL-Column-Store-DB-Apache-Cassandra-HBase/README.md

 # NoSQL Column Store DBs // Apache Cassandra, HBase
-Bibliographic Assignment for DWS course Technologies for Big Data Analytics for Fall Semester 23/24
+Presentation of NoSQL column store databases, focusing on Apache Cassandra and HBase, for the course Technologies for Big Data Analytics @ AUTh, MSc DWS